redhat-plumbers-in-action/pull-request-validator/README.md

 Allows you to ignore certain checks when validating the Pull Request.
 This is useful when you have a CI that is not required to pass for the Pull Request to be merged.

-* default value: `['Pull Request Validator', 'Advanced Commit Linter', 'Tracker Validator']`
+* default value: `['Pull Request Validator', 'Advanced Commit Linter', 'Tracker Validator', 'Auto Merge']`

 ## Limitations